steven1643/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 The mean is unchanged from the unfilled data set, while the median is now higher and equal to the mean.
-This is a result of forcing the missing values to to the mean of the 5min periods.
+This is a result of forcing the missing values to be equal to the mean of the 5min periods.
 The impact of imputing the values of the total number of steps was to force the data to look more like the strategy that was applied.
 In this case the strategy for filling the data was the mean for the period, consequently the filled data is biased towards that mean.

 ## Are there differences in activity patterns between weekdays and weekends?

-For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part

   1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r